 Summer was made for science!
 It’s the perfect season to learn more about the sky, the sun during the day and the moon at night and celebrate bright days with colorful science!
-Check out these summer science activities for preschoolers.
+Check out these summer activities for preschoolers.

 Summer Activities for Preschoolers: